stef/liboprf/python/README.md

 assert final_result == final_result2, "OPRF evaluations should be deterministic for the same input and key"

 # The `final_result` can be used as a key for encryption, authentication token, and more.
-# Both client and server can derive the same value without the server learning the password
+# Only client can derive this value without the server learning the password or the final result.
 ```

 ### Threshold Example